-It is the western racer subspecies which has been observed hunting for marine fish from rock pools and the shallows around Fernandina.
+It is the Fernandina racer which has been observed hunting for marine fish from rock pools and the shallows around Fernandina.
 GCT Ambassador Godfrey Merlen was the first scientist to ever see this behaviour happening as he noted up to 15 individual snakes slithering around the lava rock pools around Cape Douglas.
 This is a unique behaviour of terrestrial snake not observed anywhere else in the world.
 The racers on Fernandina were also the stars of BBC’s Planet Earth II where they were filmed hunting juvenile marine iguanas.

 When to see them: The snakes are found throughout the year, but unlike many other Galapagos animals they are shy of humans and will hide away making them reasonably tough to spot without looking for them specifically.
 They are diurnal, most active around dawn and dusk, and often rest around midday.

 Threats: The native snake population has been decimated by introduced species such as cats, pigs and feral goats which forage for their eggs.

 Conservation actions: There is research into the Galapagos racer on the islets off Floreana island, looking at their demography and conservation.
 They are a priority species for reintroduction to Floreana island from which they are locally extinct– we are working partners to restore the habitat on Floreana to enable this to happen.

 Please help us to protect the Galapagos racer by donating to our Restoring Floreana programme today.